 Emphasizes the importance of salon management and the knowledge and skills necessary to build a successful business.
 Focuses on the importance of interpersonal skills and basic techniques in salesmanship and customer services.
 Integrates job readiness skills and professional ethics.
-(Contact hours - 15)

 COS 260 - Intermediate II: Disinfection, Sanitation & Safety 2 Credits